Whether you’re trying to get pregnant, or trying to not get pregnant, the issue of baby-growing often feels overly fraught with extreme ups and downs.

 Do phantom pregnancies test positive?

-There can be different reasons as to why a phantom pregnancy would test positive:
+There can be different reasons why a phantom pregnancy would test positive:

 - Medications affecting your hCG levels